Avanade/ghcp-usage-dashboard/docs/start-here.md

 >Note: When using GitHub Codespaces, you may skip steps 3,4 and 5.
 When you launch a GitHub Codespaces instance, the virtual environment is automatically created, and the required packages are installed, along with the GitHub Copilot extension.

-3. Create a virtual environment using the following command:
+3. Create a Python virtual environment using the following command:

 ```powershell
 python -m venv usage